dapr/java-sdk/examples/src/main/java/io/dapr/examples/actors/http/README.md

 ### Running the Demo actor service

-The first element is to run is `DemoActorService`.
-Its job is registering the `DemoActor` implementation in the Dapr's Actor runtime.
+The first Java class is `DemoActorService`.
+Its job is to register an implementation of `DemoActor` in the Dapr's Actor runtime.
 In `DemoActorService.java` file, you will find the `DemoActorService` class and the `main` method.
 See the code snippet below:

 ```java
 @SpringBootApplication